rotki/rotki/docs/usage_guide.rst

 Ignored assets
 ^^^^^^^^^^^^^^^

 Specify which assets you own and would like to completely ignore from all calculations and balance queries.
 Any actions that involve these assets are ignored.
+We have introduced a mechanism to populate the ignore list with assets labeled as spam/scam by us.
+This list can be re-queried at any time by the user by clicking on ``Sync the list of ignored assets``.

 You can also ignore asset by clicking asset icons anywhere on the app, that will redirect you to this overview asset page.
 In this page, you can ignore or un-ignore selected asset.

 .. image:: images/asset_overview.png
    :alt: Asset overview page
    :align: center

 .. _ledger_action_settings: